chrisdodgers/Fix_Fenvi-T919_FileVault_macOS_Sequoia_15.x/README.md

 ![KernelBlock](https://github.com/chrisdodgers/Fix_Fenvi-T919_FileVault_macOS_Sequoia_15.x/blob/main/Photos/Kernel-Block-Config.png)</br>

 >[!IMPORTANT]
->If you do not set this entry to `Enabled`=`True` you will kernel panic at boot!
+>If you do not set this entry to `Enabled`=`True`, then you will kernel panic at boot!
 This is because the newly added IOSkywalkFamily kext will conflict with the one we are trying to replace!
 >
 >If you do not have this entry to block IOSkywalkFamily in your config.plist:
 >